BZoennchen/supercollider-book/_sources/chapters/supercollider/communication/1-midi.md

 ## Listening to MIDI-messages

-SuperCollider is perfectly capable to listen to incoming MIDI-commands:
+SuperCollider is perfectly capable of listening to incoming MIDI-commands:

 ```isc
 // Connect SuperCollider to all possible MIDI-devices of this computer